 - that you have permission to forward their details to MPI.

-Get this statement even if you are supplying food waste that hasn't come in contact with meat.
+We recommend you get this statement even if you're supplying food waste that hasn't come in contact with meat.

 Email completed statements to email@example.com

 What to do if you get food waste from a supplier